The Story of the Pie

 Pies date from the middle ages, when, with the limited ovens and equipment of the times, perfecting a pie required exceptional skill.
 Pies were therefore often used to impress and to showcase technique.
 (Just think of the nursery rhyme: ‘Sing a Song of Sixpence’ where Four and twenty black birds were baked in a pie!)

-Try Pierneef à La Motte’s recipe for an oxtail (deboned) pie – perfect for cooler weather!
-Serve it with quince preserve or a refreshing tomato salad and a glass or two of the 2017 La Motte Cabernet Sauvignon.
+Try this oxtail (deboned) pie recipe – perfect for cooler weather!
+Serve it with quince preserve or a refreshing tomato salad and a glass or two of La Motte Syrah.

 Recipe